J-0-19/elec1005-studysphere/README.md

-hey guys so i dont thinks theres much left other than the report its self maybe the testcases too also if there is any code you can sned here that would be great
+hey guys so i dont thinks theres much left other than the report its self maybe the testcases too also if there is any code you can sned here that would be great there is link ellie will send join if you can.